i-MSCP/imscp/contrib/Listeners/README.md

 ### 10_postfix_smarthost.pl

-Allows to configure the Postfix as smarthost with SASL authentication.
+Allows to configure Postfix as smarthost with SASL authentication.

 ### 10_postfix_tuning.pl